-Oak Ridge National Laboratory has installed the first AMCM test cell that integrates extrusion-based 3D printing and molding for enabling rapid production of low-porosity thermoplastic composite parts.
+Oak Ridge National Laboratory has installed the first AMCM test cell that integrates extrusion-based 3D printing and molding to produce low-porosity thermoplastic composite parts rapidly.

 A U.S. Department of Energy (DOE) user facility has been installed at Oak Ridge National Laboratory’s (ORNL) 110,000-square-foot Manufacturing Demonstration Facility (MDF), dedicated to early-stage R&D in a wide range of areas, including manufacturing, robotics, and simulation (including composites).

 One of these innovations is a large-scale additive manufacturing (BAAM) large-format 3D printer developed and commercialized by ORNL in partnership with Cincinnati (Harrison, Ohio, USA).
 Large-scale additive manufacturing has long been used primarily to make molds needed for infrastructure, aerospace, and automotive applications, as well as end-use components such as machine tool bases and ship structures.

 Traditionally, a limitation of large-format additive manufacturing is that 3D printing tends to produce parts with rough and irregular surfaces and high porosity, thus hindering the application of additive manufacturing in producing many high-performance end-use parts.
 Several commercial efforts have been made to reduce porosity by adding secondary processing steps such as molding.
 For the past two years, an ORNL team has been developing its scalable two-step process to eliminate porosity in the high-volume production of large-format end-use parts while ensuring a production cycle of no more than 2.5 minutes per part.

 Developing production cells for high-volume, large 3D-printed parts